 Besides being used in hair loss treatment, SmartPRP® injections are also applied in other medical fields to treat sports related injuries that have affected muscles, tendons, and ligaments.
 Studies have also shown that hair loss can also be treated using platelet-rich plasma injection.
 This hair loss condition is popularly known as male pattern baldness.

-That said, let’s now find out what research and studies have to say about the success rate, possible side effects, and results of a SmartPRP® hair restoration.
+That said, let’s now find out what research and studies have to say about the success rate, possible side effects, and results of a SmartPRP hair restoration Los Angeles.

 This study involved 10 people who received SmartPRP® injections for 3 months and an interval of 2 to 3 weeks.
 There was progress in the number of hair strands.
 Not only did the number of hair follicles increase, but the thickness and the strength of the hair also increased.
 This study also helps to support the theory that SmartPRP® really works.
 However, since only 10 people took part in the study, it was not credible enough.